-Silverstone Race Track – Have you been lately?
+Silverstone Race Track

-Silverstone – How much do you know about the UK’s greatest racing destination?
+How much do you know about the UK’s greatest racing destination?

 Whether you are a fan of motor racing or not, it is highly likely that you have heard of Silverstone.
 Located in both Buckinghamshire and Northamptonshire, it straddles the borders between both counties, Silverstone is the “Home of British Motor Racing”, the proud host of the British Grand Prix as well as a few other competitions including the Silverstone Classic, the world’s largest historic race meeting, and Britcar 24, one of the UKs only 24-hour car races.

 The History of Silverstone

 The end of World War II in 1945 saw the first motorsport event to be held in Britain for many years, at Gransden Lodge.
 Because there were no major race tracks left in Britain the next event was held in the Isle of Man.
 Anxious to be able to hold the event in Britain but with no possibility of closing the public roads, as they did in the Isle of Man, the RAC started to look around for an alternative.
 They realised that there was an abundance of airfields in the country and they turned their attention to two, eventually choosing a surplus airfield located outside the village of Silverstone and well placed in the middle of the country.

 Although the site was still under the control of the Air Ministry, a one year lease was arranged and the RAC employed James Wilson Brown (an ex-farmer) to turn the airfield into a race track, giving him a timescale of just two months to do so!
 On 2nd October 1948, the first race took place in front of an estimate crowd of 100,000 people.
 In 1950, the first ever World Championship Grand Prix at Silverstone took place, and the event – attended by King George VI – was the only motor racing event in Britain ever to be attended by a reigning monarch.